timlee0119/Dialog-Modeling/README.md

 ./test.sh [output file path]
 ```
 The output .csv file would be dumped in the specified path.
 This will download and use the best model we trained on Dropbox automatically.
-If you want to specify model path, please run
+If you want to specify a model path, please run
 ```
 ./test.sh [output file path] [model path]
 ```